Natural Resources Job Board

 Description

-Are you a student or recent graduate with exceptional GIS or QGIS skills?
+Are you a student or recent graduate with exceptional ArcGIS or QGIS skills?
 Do you want to use your expertise to contribute to wildlife conservation while working in a breathtaking natural environment?
-The Bushveld Biodiversity Research Centre (BBRC) is offering an exciting 3-month internship where you can make a meaningful impact while refining your technical and research skills.
+The Bushveld Biodiversity Research Centre (BBRC) is offering an exciting 3-month internship where you can make a meaningful impact while refining your research and technical skills.

 About Us:

-The BBRC is located on a 27,000-hectare wildlife reserve—boasting 17 antelope species and two of the Big Five—dedicated to biodiversity research and preservation.
+The BBRC is located on a 27,000-hectare wildlife reserve—home to 17 antelope species and two of the Big Five—dedicated to biodiversity research and preservation.
 Our work spans diverse projects, including giraffe population monitoring, bird habitat research, vegetation studies, and documenting wildflowers, butterflies, and other insects.
 We’re now seeking someone to enhance our mapping efforts and support our research with GIS technology.

 As a GIS intern, you’ll play a vital role in creating and refining detailed reserve maps, as well as updating project-specific maps and layers.
 This is a unique opportunity to merge technical expertise with conservation efforts.